-If you have not done so already, start saving for your down payment (usually between 3.5% - 20% of the purchase price) plus save additional money for your closing costs (usually another 2%- 4% of the purchase price) far in advance of buying.
-And keep in mind that buying a home takes into account factors that are specific to your current situation, so remember to take other's homebuying experiences with a grain of salt.
+If you have not done so already, start saving for your down payment (usually 20% of the purchase price) far in advance of buying.
+And, keep in mind that buying a home comes with additional expenses, so at least six months before you start shopping for a home, be sure to save 2-5% of the purchase price to cover closing costs.

-A good place to begin is by calculating your debt-to income (DTI) ratio.
+A good place to begin is by calculating your debt-to income(DTI) ratio.

 Look at your current debts and income and consider how much money you can reasonably afford to spend each month on a mortgage payment.
-We will go into more detail later.

-Homeownership also comes with several costs that you do not need to have while you are renting.
-When you own a home, you will need to pay property taxes and maintain some form of homeowners insurance.
+Homeownership also comes with several costs that you do not need to worry about while renting.
+You will need to pay property taxes and maintain some form of homeowners insurance.
 Factor these expenses into your household budget when you decide how much house you can afford.

-Below is a review of some of the major expenses related to a home purchase and how much you might want to save for them.
+Below is a review of some od the major expenses related to a purchase and how much you might want to save for them.
 Other key definitions are outlined for your information as well.